 3.Recommendations for the awards shall be made by the Pastoral Science staff in the Institute of Natural Resources, who shall advise the Chairman of the Applied Academic Programmes Scholarships Committee of their choice.

 4.In recommending awards the Pastoral Science staff shall take into account academic merit and other scholarships and bursaries held by the applicants.

 5.At the discretion of the University all or part of the annual interest may be reinvested.

 6.Applications close on the 10 March in the year in which the award is to be made.
-Application forms (ASSC.3) can be downloaded at the bottom of this page.
+Application forms (ASSC.3) can be downloaded here.
 Completed applications are to be sent to Dr Kerry Harrington, K.Harrington@massey.ac.nz.
 Alternatively, hard copy applications can be delivered to Dr Kerry Harrington’s office AH 302.